Indoor Heat Estimation from a Single Visible-Light Panorama: Methodology

 Heat on indoor surfaces varies over time, influenced by material properties (like thermal conductivity, density, and thickness), heat capacity, and surrounding temperatures.
 We aim to implement a transient heat transport equation to estimate the heat generated by natural light over time.

 Thermal diffusivity ($\alpha$) of a material can be expressed as:

 Where $k$ is the thermal conductivity of the material ($W/m\cdot K$), $\rho$ is the density of the material ($kg/m^3$), and $c_p$ is the specific heat capacity of the material at constant pressure ($J/(kg\cdot K)$).
-The indoor scene has a wide range of building materials, and those variables can be accessed from the existing material database (\cite{iesveTableThermal}).
+The indoor scene has a wide range of building materials, and those variables can be accessed from the existing material database \cite{iesveTableThermal}.

 Intrinsic attributes, such as the Laplace operator, are fundamental quantities in various physical simulations, including heat transfer.
-The work by \cite{narayanan2025shape} estimates intrinsic 3D shapes from thermal videos, where transient heat transport follows:
+The work by Narayanan et al. \cite{narayanan2025shape} estimates intrinsic 3D shapes from thermal videos, where transient heat transport follows:

+Here, $\mathbbm{1}_{\partial \Omega}$ is an indicator function that is 1 if the volume is exposed to the surface and 0 otherwise.
 The first term $\Delta T$ represents conduction, and the second term represents the sum of radiation, convection, and input heat source; other quantities are explained in Table \ref{tab:quantities}.

-The Equ. \ref{eq:heateq-v2} applies to the object heated by three transfer approaches given the surrounding temperature.
-For indoor surfaces, heat changes not only by spatially-varying light distribution but also by heat transfer between indoor and outdoor spaces.
-Therefore, we include heat exchange between indoor and outdoor spaces in the heat equation and add outdoor temperature ($T_{out}$) into the heat transport equation:
+The Eq. \ref{eq:heateq-v2} applies to the object heated by three transfer approaches given the surrounding temperature.
+For our indoor heat estimation, we provide per-pixel energy influx as the heat source and apply the remaining thermal properties using known values.
+Besides, for indoor surfaces, heat changes not only by spatially-varying light distribution but also by heat transfer between indoor and outdoor spaces.
+Therefore, we include heat exchange between indoor and outdoor spaces in the heat equation and add outdoor temperature ($T_{out}$) to the heat transport equation:

-We estimate the indoor heat map using the transient heat equation to calculate the temperature at each pixel.
+We estimate the indoor heat map using the transient heat equation (Eq. \ref{eq:heateq-v3}) to calculate the temperature at each pixel.
 In Fig. \ref{fig_ht_simulation}, the 3D floor layout is derived from a single indoor panorama.
 The heat simulation is conducted in 3D coordinates, with planar surfaces subdivided into vertices to compute the heat value for each point.
-After the simulation, the heat data in 3D coordinates is mapped onto an equirectangular projection and displayed on a panorama with the same camera position as the input panorama.
+After the simulation, the heat data in 3D coordinates is mapped onto an equirectangular representation and displayed from the same camera position as the input panorama.

 The transient heat simulation allows the heat values to be visualized over time.
 In Fig. \ref{fig_transient_ht_step}, we selected a scene to estimate heat changes on the 3D layout from a top-down perspective.
 The results of the heat simulation are recorded at time steps, where the 0$s$ figure shows the indoor space at the initial temperature.
 As time progresses, the indoor space heats up, and the indoor temperature is captured incrementally at each step.